 If you click on the Spend Reports button in the upper right-hand corner of the Monthly Spending graph you will see a report builder.
-For more info on spend reports, see the "Spend Reports" section of our Report Builder article.
+For more info on spend reports, see the "Spend Reports" section of our Reports Overview article.
 You can expand the "Building Project Reports" section at the bottom of that article for step-by-step instructions on how to build your report.

 Project Details: Accounts Tab

 The Accounts tab provides a list of all cloud accounts attached to the project, including:

 - Cloud Access menu to log into the console using a cloud access role